 Today I hop between London and Accra, but the latter is where I have laid my hat.

 Since moving for good from London to Accra almost a decade ago, I have experienced everything from being a security expert and heading a market research department, to being a journalist, DJ & new media executive with Ghana’s biggest media group, and becoming one of the first people paid by the Ghanaian government to work in social media.
-I was also the editor of DUST: a Ghanaian magazine that combines creativity and popular culture with social awareness-raising content.
+I was also the editor of DUST: a Ghanaian magazine that combined creativity and popular culture with social awareness-raising content.
 Each one of these came as a surprise to me: I studied law and my Master’s was in International Studies and Diplomacy.
 I enjoyed the latter a lot more than I did the former.

 I currently teach Written & Oral Communication, Social Theory, Leadership, African Philosophical Thought, Africa in International Affairs, and Text & Meaning at Ashesi University – Ghana’s first liberal arts college.

+These are all words that describe me.
 I live to add a couple more.